Berkeley Accommodation Process for Academic Appointees with Disabilities

 1. When annual cost of accommodation is one thousand dollars per year or less, the department is expected to provide the funding.

-2. If the annual cost of accommodation exceeds what the department can cover, a department Chair may request funding from the Dean.
-The Chair’s request should describe the accommodation and include a budget showing the cost of accommodation.
+2. If the annual cost of accommodation exceeds what the department can cover, a department chair may request funding from the dean.
+The chair’s request should describe the accommodation and include a budget showing the cost of accommodation.
 Deans are expected to supplement departmental funds to the extent that their resources allow.

-3. If the Dean concludes that the costs exceed the resources available at the departmental and decanal levels, they may submit a request for supplemental funding to the Vice Provost for the Faculty via the Academic Personnel Office.
-The Dean’s funding request should describe the accommodation and include a budget showing the cost of the accommodation and indicating the contributions to be made from departmental and decanal resources.
+3. If the dean concludes that the costs exceed the resources available at the departmental and decanal levels, they may submit a request for supplemental funding to the Vice Provost for the Faculty via the Academic Personnel Office.
+The dean’s funding request should describe the accommodation and include a budget showing the cost of the accommodation and indicating the contributions to be made from departmental and decanal resources.

 Medical separation

-Revised 09/06/2021
+Revised 08/08/2025